06I90/Notes-of-Kernel-5.10.228/Documentation/admin-guide/bug-hunting.rst

 	---[ end trace 6ebc60ef3981792f ]---

 Such stack traces provide enough information to identify the line inside the Kernel's source code where the bug happened.
-Depending on the severity of the issue, it may also contain the word **Oops**, as on this one::
+Depending on the severity严重性 of the issue, it may also contain the word **Oops**, as on this one::

 	BUG: unable to handle kernel NULL pointer dereference at   (null)